bernicecpz/Unofficial_Tembusu_Page/README.md

 + "Half hour delay": Realized that the 30 minutes increase in timing under the listWeek view was caused by the padding of the event container as implemented in CSS.
 Changes have been made to accommodated to the event container size restraint.
 [RESOLVED]
 + Revisit enrollment process, especially at the setting password.
 It takes too long to load.
 [RESOLVED]
   - Discovered return value was not included in success condition, resulting in infinite loading.
++ Included temporary fix (13 Aug 2017) to remove all previous login tokens
++ Included temporary fix to reload at first time

 # Meteor packages used
 To find out about the packages version and description, use command - "__meteor list__"